 The classic Bee’s Knees is one of my favorite cocktails and it couldn’t be simpler.
 It’s just gin, honey and lemon.
 I decided to add sage not just because it’s growing like gangbusters right now, but because it goes so well with these flavors.
 We initially tried this recipe from Salt and Wind, which we liked a lot, but we couldn’t really taste the sage.
 Infusing the honey syrup with fresh sage leaves gives it stronger flavor, but not so strong that it overpowers.

 This is one of those drinks that works as well in winter as summer.
 In fact, it would be a great Thanksgiving cocktail, since sage is such an integral flavor to the holidays.
 But now it’s late Spring and here I am, enjoying one while the scent of sage blossoms perfumes the air.

 - 2 1/2 - 3 ounces honey-sage syrup depending on how sweet you like it

 - 3 ounces freshly squeezed lemon juice from about 1 1/2 large lemons

-- Make the Honey-Sage Syrup: Combine water, honey and sage leaves in a medium saucepan.
+- Combine water, honey and sage leaves in a medium saucepan.
 Bring to a simmer over medium heat.
 Turn off heat and let it steep leaves for 15 minutes.
 Strain into a sealable jar or bottle.
 Makes about 1 cup.
 Leftover syrup will keep in the fridge for about 1 month, possibly longer.

-- Make the cocktails: Combine gin, lemon juice and syrup in a cocktail shaker.
+- Combine gin, lemon juice and syrup in a cocktail shaker.
 Fill shaker halfway with ice and shake until thoroughly chilled, about 15 seconds.
 Strain into a chilled cocktail glass.
 Garnish with a sage leaf or a lemon twist.